aspose-pdf-cloud/aspose-pdf-cloud-node.js/docs/PdfApi.md

 <a name="getPdfInStorageToXls"></a>
 ## **getPdfInStorageToXls**
-> getPdfInStorageToXls(name, insertBlankColumnAtFirst, minimizeTheNumberOfWorksheets, scaleFactor, uniformWorksheets, folder, storage)
+> getPdfInStorageToXls(name, insertBlankColumnAtFirst, minimizeTheNumberOfWorksheets, scaleFactor, uniformWorksheets, folder, storage, password)

 Converts PDF document (located on storage) to XLS format and returns resulting file in response content